Theater

 Photo: Pinelopi Gerasimou

-• The first collaboration of Tiago Rodrigues with the historical troupe Comédie-Française materialized this past July with the presentation of the play “Hecuba, not Hecuba” at the Ancient Theatre of Epidaurus, following its premiere at the Festival d’Avignon.
+• The first collaboration of Tiago Rodrigues with the historical troupe Comédie-Française materialized in July of 2024 with the presentation of the play “Hecuba, not Hecuba” at the Ancient Theater of Epidaurus, following its premiere at the Festival d’Avignon.

 Credits